 There’s a two‑night minimum stay on Saturday nights; three nights bank holidays.

-Dogs welcome in some bedrooms and public areas (except Mill Room East, Mill Room and Mill Room West and the restaurant) for a charge of £15 a night – give advance notice.
+Dogs are welcome in the Mill Stream and Water Meadow rooms and public areas (except the restaurant) for a charge of £25 a night – give advance notice.
+A bowl and bag of treats will be waiting for them on arrival.
 See more pet-friendly hotels in Suffolk.

-Extra beds or cots can be provided in rooms, £30 a night.
-There’s a children’s menu, and the chef is happy to adapt the main menu (half portions, no sauce…).
-Highchairs, paper, pencils and crayons are always to hand.
+Extra beds or cots can be provided for under-16s for £30 a night.
+There’s a children’s menu, and the chef is happy to adapt the main menu (only breakfast is included in the extra-bed rate, though).
+Highchairs, pencils and crayons are always to hand.

 Babies and up – children of all ages welcomed.